 A dentist tries to poison his wife's lover by poisoning a cake and making the lover think that it was a gift from the wife.
-However, the lover does not like that type of cake so he gives it his landlord.
+However, the lover does not like that type of cake, so he gives it his landlord.
 The landlord then gives the cake to his dentist, the same guy who poisoned the cake in the first place.
-The dentists fails to recognize that this is the same cake he poured half a can of rat poison into, eats it and dies in a gruesome way.
+The dentist fails to recognize that this is the same cake he poured half a can of rat poison into, eats it, and dies in a gruesome way.

 Criminal Minds: When the victims in the episode "Roadkill" decided to run straight down a highway to get away from a truck trying to run them over, they were Too Dumb to Live.

 In the episode "Boom" from season 1, the team is investigating a bombing and receives offers of help from a guy who says he's a real amateur bomb enthusiast.
 Said guy is, of course, the primary suspect.
 The guy ends up blowing himself up by going to retrieve a bomb the real bomber placed in a high school.

 Desperate Housewives: Susan Mayer is way Too Dumb to Live.
 Add her uncanny ability to misinterpret absolutely everything about everyone with her ungodly clumsiness and you just ask yourself how did she manage to live up to be twelve (let alone thirty... something).
 Oh, the characters of the series also ask themselves the very same thing.